hai-vr/documentation/docs/hvr/core/physics-animation.md

 You will have to experiment with the different profiles, but the following ones are the most important:
 - **Normal**: The default.
 Tries to move to the position and world-space rotation, but gets pushed away when a parent or a child moves away.
 - **Complete Stability**: Strongly maintains the position and world-space rotation.
+This is great when the feet are planted, or when the hands are firmly holding onto something.
 - **Motorized**: Configures the joint of the corresponding limb so that the desired angle is the local-space angle relative to the parent.
+This is great for limbs that are flailing.
 - **Motorized in World Space**: Configures the joint of the corresponding limb so that the desired angle is the world-space angle.
+This is great for limbs that are flailing where the world-space angle matters, such as feet trying to stay horizontal to the floor.

 The following ones are situational:
   - **Angular Stability**: Strongly maintains the world-space angle, without trying to move the position.
+    - However, when *Angular Stability* is applied to a chain of bones, it has the strange effect of causing that chain of bones to move rigidly together.
-  - **Reactive**: A stronger and more reactive version of *Normal* that is still much weaker than *Complete Stability*; but it may spring back and forth.
+  - **Reactive**: A stronger and more reactive version of *Normal* that is still much weaker than *Complete Stability*.
+    - However, the reactivity may cause it to overshoot more severely, and spring back and forth.